Weekdays = £62

-If you have moved to a new permanent address, then you will need to notify the Driver and Vehicle Licensing Agency (DVLA) of the change.
+If you've moved to a new permanent address, you'll need to notify the Driver and Vehicle Licensing Agency (DVLA) of the change.
 You can change the address on your driving licence online or by post.
 To change the address on your driving licence by post, simply complete the 'changes' section on the letter D741 that came with your driving licence, then send both your photocard driving licence and the letter D741 to DVLA Swansea SA99 1BN or if you can't find the letter D741, you can use a D1 form.
 You can order a D1 form online direct from the DVLA or get a D1 form from a post office.

 At the start of the practical driving test, the driving examiner will ask you if you still live at the address on your licence.
-If your new address is permanent and not temporary, you'll need to say no, but I have just updated my address online or I have completed the changes section on the letter D741 and will sent it off after the test or I have completed a D1 form to send off after the test.
-Whichever is applicable to you.
+If your new address is permanent and not temporary, you'll need to say no, but I have completed the changes section on the letter D741 and will sent it off after the test or I have completed a D1 form to send off after the test.

 NOTE: Do not put your driving licence in the post if you have a driving test booked in the next month or so.
 The examiner will ask to see your driving licence and without it, your test will be cancelled.
-Updating the address on your driving licence online is the easiest, quickest and safest way to do it.
+If you're just updating the address on your driving licence?
+Doing it online is the easiest, quickest and safest way to do it.
 However, you will still probably have to wait 2-3 weeks for it to arrive in the post.